thethmuu/book2socialfeed/README.md

 - Splits text into manageable chunks 🧩
 - Creates JSON output with an array of text chunks 📊
 - Generates an HTML file with styled output using Tailwind CSS 🎨

 ## Roadmap 🛣️

 - [ ] Add a web interface to the script.
 - [ ] Accept input file from front-end UI.
-- [ ] Update to use OpenAI's GPT or its equivalent to create more intelligent chunks and social media-friendly content.
+- [ ] Update to use OpenAI's GPT, Gemini or their equivalent to create more intelligent chunks and social media-friendly content.
 - [ ] Serve the dynamic output file via a web server instead of generating a local file.

 ## Requirements 🛠️